htet75/Autonomous-Pursuit-Vehicle-Project/README.md

 the trigger.

 This repo implements https://github.com/deshwalmahesh/yolov7-deepsort-tracking with the use of a Jetson racecar and Tx2.
 The rc will follow and stop according to the speed of the person using an intel realsense depth camera d435.
-This repo makes modifications to the code for use with a remoteless rc and Yolov7.
+This repo makes modifications to the code for use with a remoteless rc car and Yolov7.

 ##Setup
 ```